Mirror-Prismals/Mida/README.md

 "Hello - - | World . .
 Of~Mida . ." ||  "Hello" plays for 3 16th notes.
 "World" plays for 1 16th note then rests for 2.
 "Of~Mida" is connected by a tilde which means both words are to be performed in that single 16th note. |>
 ```
 ## Mida Basics: Loops
 It's often desirable while writing Mida to want to loop things.
-Mida makes this easy to do by simply wrapping your audicle in question in a pair of curly braces, and putting a number before the brace opens to denote the number of times it loops.
+Mida makes this easy to do by simply wrapping your Audicle in question in a pair of curly braces, and putting a number before the brace opens to denote the number of times it loops.
 ```
 4 {*Bb3 - . | D3~F3 . . | D3~F3 . . *} || Loops the audicle four times |>
 ```